 Sri Mathrudevi Vishwashanti Ashram

-Cradled by picturesque raw jungle forests, and nestled by the Holy Garudachula Mountains- whose topography clearly symbolizes the powerful serpent Kundalini Shakti- Sri Mathrudevi Vishwashanti Ashram promises to be a sanctuary for deep tapas and divine blessings.
-The power and mysticism behind this Penusila Kshetram, embraced within the ancient “Veda Aranya” or ‘Forest of the Vedas’ , is blessed by the countless number of Rishis and Holy Sages who have meditated and performed intense tapas on these holy grounds, from time immemorial until the present day.
-An inner vision of these Holy Rishis are available to those with a pure heart and mind, as these Holy Seers inhabit the mountain in their subtle forms.
+Cradled by picturesque forests, and nestled by the Holy Garudachula Mountains- whose topography symbolizes the powerful serpent Kundalini Shakti- Sri Mathrudevi Vishwashanti Ashram promises to be a sanctuary for deep tapas and divine blessings.
+The power and mysticism behind this Penusila Kshetram embraced within the ancient “Veda Aranya” or ‘Forest of the Vedas’, is blessed by the countless number of Rishis and Holy Sages who have meditated and performed intense tapas on these holy grounds, from time immemorial until the present day.
+An inner vision of these Holy Rishis is available to those with a pure heart and mind, as these Holy Seers inhabit the mountain in their subtle forms.

 Lord Vishnu, Sri Gayatri, Sri Saraswati, Sri Lakshmi, Sri Durga, and Sri Bharata Mata can all be found garlanding the Ashram grounds with their presence.
 The Sri Gayatri Meditation Hall, where Agastya Maharishi was engaged in deep discussion with our Beloved Sri Vijayeswari Devi, and whereupon a Sri Chakra Meru is installed beneath Amma’s Shakti Peetham, is the sacred place upon which meditators from around the world perform intense tapas.
 The Yagna Shala, where sacred Fire Ceremonies are held on behalf of all humankind and all beings in all realms, is located in the southern portion of the ashram.
 Attached to the Sri Manidweepa Mahasamsthanam temple is the earthly home of Divine Mother Herself- Bhagavati Sri Sri Sri Vijayeswari Devi.

-In the northwest portion of the Ashram is the Devottee and Guest’s Living Quarters, where individual rooms are equipped with two single beds, a separate shower and bathroom, a ceiling fan, and a washing area.
+In the northwest portion of the Ashram is the Devotee and Guest’s Living Quarters, where individual rooms are equipped with two single beds, a separate shower and bathroom, a ceiling fan, and a washing area.
 The Living Quarters also house an internet room which is available throughout most hours of the day.
 When staying at the Ashram, guests are provided with 3 pure vegetarian meals per day, as well as purified, filter water.
-The cost for living and board at the Ashram has a nominal fee, and all of the guests take part in maintaining and keeping their own quarters clean.
-The Ashram provides the comforts of electricity 24 hrs. of the day while residing deep in the natural forest of Penusila.
+The cost for living and board at the Ashram has a nominal fee, and all of the guests take part in maintaining and keeping their quarters clean.
+The Ashram provides the comforts of electricity 24 hrs. of a day while residing deep in the natural forest of Penusila Kshetram.